peterpjaspers/yet-another-make/doc/yam.md

 - a quick edit-compile-test cycle, also for large (>10,000 files) repositories.
 - correct incremental builds (or: no need to ever run clean builds).
 - reproducable builds.
+- to use C++ modules.
 - obsolete output files to be deleted automatically.
-- to write build rules/commands in a simple out-of-the-box language, and/or...
+- to write build rules in a simple out-of-the-box language.
-- ...when you wnat to write build rules in a language of your choice.
+- to write build rules in a language of your choice.
 - ease-of-use.

 Chapter [Claims]() explains how Yam fulfills these claims by describing how